Microchip implant (human): Misinformation

 Despite a lack of evidence demonstrating invasive use or even technical capability of microchip implants, they have been the subject of many conspiracy theories.

+The Southern Poverty Law Center reported in 2010 that on the Christian right, there were concerns that implants could be the "mark of the beast" and amongst the Patriot movement there were fears that implants could be used to track people.
+The same year NPR reported that a myth was circulating online that patients who signed up to receive treatment under the Affordable Care Act (Obamacare) would be implanted.

+In 2016, Snopes reported that being injected with microchips was a "perennial concern to the conspiracy-minded" and noted that a conspiracy theory was circulating in Australia at that time that the government was going to implant all of its citizens.

-A 2021 study by YouGov says that 20% of Americans believe that microchips are inside the COVID-19 vaccines.
-A 2021 Facebook post by RT (Russia Today) with nearly 4,000 shares claimed DARPA had developed a COVID-19 detecting microchip implant.
-However, the article now reads that it “was updated to reflect that DARPA created a sensor and not a microchip, as previously stated.”
+A 2021 survey by YouGov found that 20% of Americans believed microchips were inside the COVID-19 vaccines.
+A 2021 Facebook post by RT (Russia Today) claimed DARPA had developed a COVID-19 detecting microchip implant.

 Legislation

 A few jurisdictions have researched or preemptively passed laws regarding human implantation of microchips.

 United States

 In the United States, many states such as Wisconsin (as of 2006), North Dakota (2007), California (2007), Oklahoma (2008), and Georgia (2010) have laws making it illegal to force a person to have a microchip implanted, though politicians acknowledge they are unaware of cases of such forced implantation.
 In 2010, Virginia passed a bill forbidding companies from forcing employees to be implanted with tracking devices.

 In 2010, Washington's House of Representatives introduced a bill ordering the study of potential monitoring of sex offenders with implanted RFID or similar technology, but it did not pass.